-So, you’re walking down the street one Friday afternoon in central New York, just getting carried away with the hustle and bustle of the city that never sleeps, when you literally stumble over some street art.
+So, you’re walking down the street one Friday afternoon in the middle of New York, just getting carried away with the hustle and bustle of the city that never sleeps, when you literally stumble over some street art.
 I don’t mean art that is drawn on canvas and sold on the side of the road.
 I mean chalk and spray paint literally painted on the pavement/sidewalk.

 On second glance, it looks like more than graffiti… it seems to have some cryptic clue of sorts.
 What could it mean?
 IN: 5:42 OUT: 6:40.
 And underneath it: 26/27/2018.
 It seems like a clue to a crossword puzzle.
 But isn’t that across and down, not in and out?